Dillon Francis Oberholzer

 Sail Design, Manufacturing & Repair

-Having owned and worked in numerous lofts around the world, over a period of 30 years, I have seen and been part of some of the latest technological advances in sail making history.
+Having owned and worked in numerous lofts over a period of 30 years, I have seen some of the latest technological advances in sail making.

 The sails designs below are a guide to standard sail styles available .
-I often use a combination of styles to accommodate each client or boats requirements.
+I often suggest a combination of styles to accommodate each client or boats requirements.

 If you require advice on a new sail, or which would be the best system for your boat, you are welcome to call.